CeceliaShuai-xy/glm-hmm/README.md

 # glm-hmm
+Revised version of Ashwood et al. code to adapt to fit mice behavioral data from Touchscreen Attentional Task (You & Mysore, 2020) with
-Code to reproduce figures in ["Mice alternate between discrete strategies during perceptual decision-making"](https://www.biorxiv.org/content/10.1101/2020.10.19.346353v4.full.pdf) from Ashwood, Roy, Stone, IBL, Urai, Churchland, Pouget and Pillow (2020).
+GLM-HMM.
+The original version of the code reproduces figures in ["Mice alternate between discrete strategies during perceptual decision-making"](https://www.biorxiv.org/content/10.1101/2020.10.19.346353v4.full.pdf) from Ashwood, Roy, Stone, IBL, Urai, Churchland, Pouget and Pillow (2020).
 Note: while this code reproduces the figures/analyses for our paper, the easiest way to get started applying the GLM-HMM to your own data, is with [this notebook](https://github.com/zashwood/ssm/blob/master/notebooks/2b%20Input%20Driven%20Observations%20(GLM-HMM).ipynb).
+This repository revised the code mentioned above to suit the specific behavioral task of interest and it should be run in the following order:

-Code is ordered so that the IBL dataset discussed in the paper is preprocessed into the desired format by the scripts in "1_preprocess_data".
+Code is ordered so that the IBL dataset discussed in the paper is preprocessed into the desired format by (1) a Matlab script "preprocess_v3" (most updated version), which extracts the desrived test-related variables and saves in the corresponding data folders.
+Then (2) user should run the scripts in "1_preprocess_data".
 Within this directory, run the scripts in the order indicated by the number at the beginning of the file name (i.e . run
-   "1_download_data_begin_processing.py" first to obtain the IBL data locally and then run "2_create_design_mat.py" to obtain the design
+   "1_get_data.py" first to obtain the data saved in the data folder and then run "2_create_design_mat.py" to obtain the design
-    matrix used as input for all of the models discussed in our paper).
+    matrix used as input for all of the models).
 Next , you can fit the GLM, lapse and GLM-HMM models discussed in the paper using the code contained in "2_fit_models".
-As discussed in the paper, the GLM should be run first as the GLM fit is used to initialize the global GLM-HMM (the model that is fit with data from all animals).
-The lapse model fits, while not used for any initialization purposes, should be run next so as to be able to perform model comparison with the global and individual GLM-HMMs.
-The global GLM-HMM should be run next, as it is used to initialize the models for all individual animals.
+(3) The GLM should be run first as the GLM fit is used to initialize the global GLM-HMM (the model that is fit with data from all animals).
+(4) The lapse model fits, while not used for any initialization purposes, should be run next so as to be able to perform model comparison with the global and individual GLM-HMMs.
+(5) The global GLM-HMM should be run next, as it is used to initialize the models for all individual animals.
 Finally GLM-HMMs can be fit to the data from individual animals using the code in the associated directory.

-Assuming that you have downloaded and preprocessed the datasets, and that you have fit all models on these datasets,  you can reproduce the figures of our paper corresponding to the IBL dataset by running the code contained in "3_make_figures".
-In order to produce
-    Figures 5 and 7, replace the IBL URL in the preprocessing pipeline scripts, with the URLs for the [Odoemene et al. (2018)](https://doi.org/10.14224/1.38944) and [Urai et al. (2017)](https://doi.org/10.6084/m9.figshare.4300043) datasets, and rerun the GLM, lapse and GLM-HMM models on these datasets before running the provided figure plotting code.
+With the trained  model, user can generate the graphs similar to Ashwood et al. by running scripts in
+            "2_make_figures".
+Note that this repository ONLY updated the code in folders "figure_2" and "figure_3", given how far the project proceeded.

+** Note that the path in the code should be changed accordingly.**

 Before beginning, create a conda environment from the environment yaml file by running
 ```